 • Heart conditions

 Zion Health may share in vision-related expenses that are deemed medical.

 Beginning in the second year of membership, expenses related to weight reduction are shareable if prescribed by a licensed medical provider and approved by Zion Health, up to $3,000 per medical need request.

 The Zion Health community chooses not to share in some medical expenses.
 Decisions for sharing eligibility are made to benefit the community as a whole, to keep monthly contributions low for our members, and to share in medical expenses based on our Principles of Membership.
 The following expenses are excluded from sharing with the Zion Health community.

 Expenses for the abortion of a living, unborn baby are not shareable.

 Expenses for prescriptions related to ADHD, ADHS, and SPD are not shareable.
 Members can use Zion Health’s discount prescription program, Rx Share, for any prescribed medications that are available at a pharmacy.

 Allergy testing and medication is excluded from sharing.
 Members can take advantage of Rx Share program to receive prescription discounts.
-Needs that arise out of non-seasonal allergies, such as an emergency room visit for an allergic reaction, are considered shareable.
+Medical need requests that arise out of non-seasonal allergies, such as an emergency room visit for an allergic reaction, are considered shareable.